 In his training video, you’ll see Zach using trap bar deadlifts to develop lower body strength.
 This training apparatus is one I’d highly suggest for any athlete because it puts your body in the center of the weight, lowering your chance for injury and allowing you to exert more force.

-The top pick in the 2014 NBA draft, Andrew Wiggins has continued to progress every year he’s been in the NBA, averaging 23.6 PPG in the 2016-17 season.
+Andrew Wiggins, the top pick in the 2014 NBA draft, has continued to progress every year he’s been in the NBA, averaging 23.6 PPG in the 2016-17 season.

 While his training is similar to the other athletes in this article, there are a few differences.